Are you ready for the AI-powered future?

 What are the prerequisites for this program?

-None.
+None for the certificate.
 Anyone may take the courses and receive a certificate of completion with a score of 70% or above.
-For those seeking certification, the prerequisites are:
+For those seeking certification, however, the prerequisites are:

-• Have completed an undergraduate degree in a related field (contact [email protected] if seeking a waver)
+• Have completed an undergraduate degree or equivalent coursework (contact [email protected] if seeking a waver)

 • Basic competency in mathematics including algebra, basic calculus, and introductory statistics